 Drug detox treatment providers may use medications to help soothe physical symptoms.
 This helps patients push through the most uncomfortable periods of detox so they can enter rehab for needed therapies in order to permanently recover from the addiction.

 Drug Detox Treatment for Heroin Addiction Florida Patients Experience

 When patients enter detox treatment for heroin addiction, it’s inevitable that they will experience some of the same symptoms and issues that other patients also endure.
 But there are many factors that individualize the patient experience in detox for heroin addiction Florida offers.

 For example, brain and body dependence on heroin can vary according to the person’s duration of drug use, how it was used, and the number of doses taken.
 There are also personal physical factors involved in how the body detoxes from heroin addiction.
-A person with underlying health problems will likely have more dramatic symptoms of withdrawal or may require greater medical supervision.
+A person with underlying health problems will likely have more dramatic heroin withdrawal symptoms or may require greater medical supervision.
 The same is true if patients have mental conditions known as co-occurring disorders that require monitoring.

 When you ingest, inhale, or inject heroin, it affects multiple physical systems.
 Heart rate, blood pressure, body temperature regulation, and respiration all change with heroin abuse.
 The brain’s functioning is also altered as part of heroin addiction.
 When patients are detoxing from heroin, the body must adjust to the absence of the chemicals that have altered its functioning drastically throughout the period of addiction.

 Although many symptoms may appear during drug detox treatment for heroin addiction, the process of detox isn’t necessarily life-threatening.
 Some of the symptoms associated with withdrawal can threaten the patient’s life, however.